almiracma/Vanilla-JS-Todo-List/README.md

 text-decoration: line-through;
 opacity: 0.5;

-Lastly, I noticed that a list gets added even when it's empty.
+I noticed that a list gets added even when it's empty.
 So I added a function to insert a placeholder that says "Please add an item!"

+Also, I added a function that saves data to the local storage.